isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 It is not inherently bad to pass a pointer or reference to non-const, but that should be done only when the called function is supposed to modify the object.
-A reader of code must assume that a function that takes a "plain" `T*` or `T&` will modify the object referred to.
+A reader of code must assume that a function that takes a “plain” `T*` or `T&` will modify the object referred to.
-If it doesn't now, it might do so later without forcing recompilation.
+If it doesn’t now, it might do so later without forcing recompilation.

 ##### Note